SamanthaCorner/100daysPython-DAY-3/README.md

 * Build an automatic pizza order program which is based on a user's order to work out their final bill.

 * Starting code containing the values of size and extras was supplied.

+# Love Calculator

+* Tests the compatibility between two people by calculating their "love score"

+* METHOD: Take both people's names and check for the number of times the letters in the word TRUE occurs.
+Then check for the number of times the letters in the word LOVE occurs.
+Then combine these numbers to make a 2 digit number.

+* Thereafter give the results, accompanied by what the resulting numbers mean.